Call of Duty: Infinite Warfare: Campaign

 Sometime in the distant future, a UNSA space forces team is sent to a secret UNSA weapons research facility on Europa where a prototype weapon is being developed, resulting in the SDF seizing the installation.
 The UNSA team recovers the prototype and initiates the facility's self-destruct, but are captured by the SDF and subsequently executed by Admiral Kotch.

 On Earth, Reyes tells Admiral Raines that the SDF attack is a declaration of war, and UNSA should respond, but Raines refuses because the leaders want to avoid escalation, especially during Fleet Week in Geneva, where all the UNSA ships are gathered.
-Reyes joins Salter and tests the experimental E3N for evaluation.
+Reyes joins Salter and meets the experimental autonomous robot E3N (nicknamed "Ethan").
 Suddenly, SDF hijacks UNSA AATIS cannons and fires on the fleet, while an SDF force invades Geneva.
 Reyes fights to the AATIS control tower, disables the cannons, and captures Riah, the SDF spy.
-He then joins the surviving ships against the SDF fleet until the SDF flagship, Olympus Mons, arrives and destroys the ships before retreating with only two ships surviving: the carrier Retribution, where Reyes is, and the destroyer Tigris.
+He then joins the surviving ships against the SDF fleet until the SDF flagship, Olympus Mons, arrives and destroys the ships before retreating with only two ships surviving: the carrier Retribution, where Reyes is stationed, and the destroyer Tigris.

 Upon landing on the Retribution, Reyes learns that both the ship's captain and the executive officer were killed in battle, making him the highest-ranking officer and its de facto captain.
 Admiral Raines promotes Reyes to commander and orders him to retake the cargo port on the Moon from the SDF.
 After liberating the Moon, Reyes is tasked with delaying the SDF until the UNSA can rebuild its fleet.
 He can then undertake optional missions to attack key SDF targets and a refueling tower on Titan, crippling the SDF's fuel supply.
 Reyes and Ethan nearly perish during the latter mission, but are rescued by the Tigris.
 Later, he investigates a disturbance at an asteroid mining station near Mercury, only to find it was a diversion while the SDF destroys the Tigris, leaving the Retribution as the only remaining UNSA ship.